Fcalabrese-11/mineralogical_heterogeneity/README.md

 ## Overview

-This pipeline processes hyperspectral Raman maps and turns raw pixel spectra into quantitative mineralogy and diversity metrics.
-It uses a ready-to-run small example (sample `MN`).
+CHEAP (Compositional HEterogeneity At Pixel level) is a pipeline processing hyperspectral Raman maps and turning raw pixel spectra into quantitative mineralogy and diversity metrics.

+It uses a ready-to-run Raman maps as .txt (see example provided with the sample `MN`).
 Running it on new data means editing a single file, `config.R`.

 Pipeline steps (matching the numbered scripts):